Izmir, Turkey: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types C and F. Ensure that you get the necessary type.
-A lot of adapters available are just plugs and expect your devices to change the voltage themselves.
-If your electronics can't do that they could burn up.
+A plug adapter that supports outlet types C and F. Ensure that you choose the right type.
+Many adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
 This one works in most places.

-If you visit the İzmir Archaeological Museum, wear museum-appropriate clothing and take:
+If you go to the İzmir Archaeological Museum, wear museum-appropriate clothing and take:

 Ultralight day pack